KhaledNagah/FirstMilestone/README.md

-# FirstMilestone
+GPS_Tracking_System
-Codes folder has all the files of the project including the files created automatically by keil.
+All Codes folder has all the files of the project including the files created automatically by keil.
 The individual files uploaded are the files which we wrote it.